The project created in this guide can be found in this GitHub repo.

 Tasks in the trigger folder use Node, so they must stay in there or they will not run, especially if you are using a different runtime like Deno.
 Also do not add “npm:” to imports inside your task files, for the same reason.

-supabase functions deploy database-webhook
+supabase functions deploy video-processing-handler

-Follow the CLI instructions, selecting the same project you added your prod secret key to, and once complete you should see your new edge function deployment in your Supabase edge functions dashboard.
+Follow the CLI instructions, selecting the same project you added your prod secret key to, and once complete you should see your new Edge Function deployment in your Supabase Edge Functions dashboard.

 In your Supabase project dashboard, click ‘Project settings’